alexHlebnikov/markupBuilder2GIS/README.md

 =============

 Markup builder on gulp.
-It uses Jade as templater, scss as preprocessor for css, lint for js files, font-generator and many other things.
+It uses Handlebars as templater, less as preprocessor for css, lint for js files, font-generator and many other things.

 You have to install `nodeJS` version >= 0.8 and `npm` for using markupBuilder.
 Also you need Java for webfont generator.
 If you are not going to generate fonts, you don't need it.